Get THE RACK DEMO

 Recessive projects require patience across multiple seasons.
 You're playing a longer game.

-When Results Actually Indicate a Problem
+When Results Indicate a Problem

 Sometimes clutch results do suggest something is wrong.
 The question is how far off is "too far off."

 Misidentified genetics.
 If you consistently get results that don't match what the pairing should produce across multiple clutches, one of the parents might not be what you think.
-A snake sold as "het Albino" that produces no Albinos after multiple het x het pairings might not actually be het.
+A snake sold as "het Albino" that produces no Albinos after multiple het x het pairings might not be het.

 Hidden genes.
 Sometimes snakes carry genes you don't know about.
 A "Normal" that came from a morph project might be het for something that affects offspring outcomes.